Emma Life Insurance Review – Updated 2022

 Check out more facts about Canada’s biggest life insurance companies.

-What types of term life insurance does Emma Insurance offer?
+Types of term life insurance Emma Insurance offers

 Emma Life Insurance offers one simplified term life insurance product through Humania.
 It is a one-year term life insurance policy with guaranteed renewability once that coverage period is up.